edwardslab-wustl/TE-detective/README.md

 	-cct  : A region with coverage more than this will be ignored from prediction. (default=200) -all  : If set false, clipped reads will not be taken into consideration. ( default=false ) -mrg  : Flag to merge this part of analysis with alignment module of initial prediction.
-	-pat  : Flag to include P/T analysis in prediction. (default=false).
+	-pat  : Flag to include P/T analysis in prediction. (default=false) -nas  : Non-alignment search of transposable elements.
+If this flag is used, intermedeate file generated from discover step will be overwritten. (default=false)
-	-nas  : Non-alignment search of transposable elements.
-If this flag is used, intermedeate file generated from discover step will be overwritten.
+	-mpq  : Minimum mapping quality of a read. (default=30).
-	-mpq  : Minimum mapping quality of a read. (default=30) -mpqu : Value of a mapping quality which is used by uniqness testing algorithm (used for clipped reads).
+	-mpqu : Value of a mapping quality which is used by uniqness testing algorithm (used for clipped reads).
 This is value of MAPQ in sction of 3.3 of document. (default=1)
 	-bed  : BED file of existing repeat elements ( CHROM	START	END	TE_CLASS )